by-student-2017/QM2Thermo/README.md

 make clean
 make
 ```
 Simply using "make" is fine, but if you are concerned, please use "make clean", which will also delete modules created with Fortran 90 code.
-(Note: Do not use "make clean" in other directories as it will delete all *.f, *.exe, and *.mod files in the directory.)
+(Note: Do not use "make clean" in other directories as it will delete all *.exe and *.mod files in the directory.)

 ## Advanced Compilation